danemd/Trivia-Score-Tracker/README.md

 ![Teams](https://github.com/danemd/Trivia-Score-Tracker/blob/images/teams.png)

 * You will be prompted with a number of rounds to play, enter the appropriate number and hit *enter*.
-  * Following this prompt you will be asked to enter in more teams (this is to catch any latecomers to the game.)
-If there are none hit *enter* again.
+  * Following this prompt you will be asked to enter in more teams (this is to catch any latecomers to the game.).
+  * If there are none hit *enter* again.

 ![Number of Rounds](https://github.com/danemd/Trivia-Score-Tracker/blob/images/num_rounds_team_add.png)